srk810/AZ-220-Microsoft-Azure-IoT-Developer/readme.md

 **Please** refer to the current open issues to be sure that a new issue doesn't duplicate an existing issue.
 The following are known issues that are not in the open issues as we are working on them already:

-* The initial lab setup - where to find the source files, where to find the scripts, is included in the instructions.

 * Most labs require running the setup script in order to create specifically named IoT devices.
 Work is being done to "clean up" the device resources within and across labs.

-* The exercise numbers/names are not on the formatted version of the labs.

-* The formatted version of the labs does not have proper indicators on some of the notes.
+* Many of the lab Exercises have not been broken up into defined Tasks, which can make it easy to get lost or miss a step.
+Work is being done to address this formatting.

-* Images are currently being added to the labs where we feel they are required.
-We intend to keep image count low due to the fluid nature of the Azure UI.
+* There are places within the lab steps where images could improve the clarity of the instructions.
+Images are currently being added to the labs where we feel they are required.
+However, we intend to keep image count low due to the fluid nature of the Azure UI.